Byron Buxton Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in the league.
+- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks 10th in MLB.

-- In his most recent time out on Sunday against the Detroit Tigers, the righty tossed five innings, allowing six earned runs while surrendering eight hits.
+- His most recent appearance came on Thursday against the Minnesota Twins, when the right-hander threw six innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.